ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Message Framers are functions that define simple transformations between application Message data and raw transport protocol data.
-A Framer can encapsulate or encode outbound Messages, and decapsulate or decode inbound data into Messages.
+A Framer can encapsulate or encode outbound Messages, decapsulate or decode inbound data into Messages, and implement parts of protocols that do not directly map to application Messages (such as protocol handshakes or preludes before Message exchange).

 While many protocols can be represented as Message Framers, for the purposes of the Transport Services API, these are ways for applications